 The following is a guest post by insightful reader JayCeezy.
 He is a veteran investor who shares his perspective on investing, retirement, and risk tolerance.
-With the sequester now in effect, it will be interesting to see how the economy and stock markets perform with an anchor on its back.
+If you want to learn how to lose a million dollars and live to see another day, read on!

 Kidding.
 It was a lot more.
 Fortunately, I’m over it and have moved on.
 Hardly ever think about it.
 No, sir.